hibtc/madgui/docs/getting-started.rst

   git clone https://github.com/MethodicalAcceleratorDesign/madx-examples

 Note that madgui has only been tested for transfer lines.
-Running an accelerator model might not work (yet) optimal.
+Running an accelerator model might not work (yet) optimally.

 .. _madx-examples: https://github.com/MethodicalAcceleratorDesign/madx-examples